tosh-coding/AsyncFiberWorks/Readme.md

  * _[ThreadPoolAdaptorFromQueueForThread](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Core/ThreadPoolAdaptorFromQueueForThread.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Channels ##
 A channel is a messaging mechanism that abstracts the communication destination.
 Fibers act as actors.
+Arrival messages are processed in parallel for each fiber.

  * _[Channel](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Channels/Channel.cs)_ - Forward published messages to all subscribers.
 One-way.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/ChannelTests.cs#L18).